How Much Is Your Life Worth? (Part 4. What Does Your Life Mean To Your Family?)

 Having said that, God views responsibility differently than submission.
 God holds the husband responsible first for the family's physical and spiritual well-being.
 This puts pressure on the man of God, for he knows that this responsibility must bring him to his knees.
 He knows he will not be able to do anything for his family without God empowering it.
 He must make his love of God genuine in the eyes of his family.
 If he plays a "god-game," if he tries to manipulate according to whim, or control his family in the flesh, then his wife and children will not be able to follow him (nor will they want to).
 His wife will see him as a dominating dictator that uses God to control her.
 His children will see church and living for God as a hypocritical mind game instead of a walk before the Lord.
 They will see God through the very real image they see before them in their father and they will feel - "If this is a reflection of Christianity I want no part of it!"

 "As for me and my house we will serve the Lord?"
 Is this your goal?
-Do you try as 1 Timothy says to "rule" your house well?
+Do you try as Joshua 24:15 says, to "rule" your house well?

 "One who rules his own house well, having his children in submission with all reverence (for if a man does not know how to rule his own house, how will he take care of the church of God?)"
 (1 Timothy 3:4-5)

 "And if it seems evil to you to serve the Lord, choose for yourselves this day whom you will serve, whether the gods which your fathers served that were on the other side of the River, or the gods of the Amorites in whose land you dwell.
 But as for me and my house, we will serve the LORD."
 (Joshua 24:15)

 Joshua made that quote as leader of his household.
 What leader do you know, when speaking of a path to go, is unsure about the direction?
 He's leading!
 As for ruling his own household, look up the Greek work for rule (proestemi).
 It means to literally stand in front of a group of people as an example and to assist them to follow as needed.